thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 **Casual play**: Pick up and put down Echodots without worry of losing your progress for the day.
 Submitted guesses are saved and the path to victory is ready when you are.

-**Ascend the Rankings**: Claim your spot at the top by achieving the highest maximum win streak.
+**Climb the ranks**: Claim your spot at the top by achieving the highest maximum win streak.
 See how you rank with friends and players around the world.

 **Share with friends**: Dominate the sequence on your first try?
 Sneak by on your final guess?
 Share your gameplay summary with friends and family without revealing the answer.